pianove/frontend-nanodegree-mobile-portfolio/README.md

 line 483>

     use getElementsByClassName('.mover) instead of querySelectorAll

 line 485>

     The Layout gets retriggered every time we scroll.
 To avoid style recalculation and lean the for loop, scrollTop is cached and phase calculation removed from the loop

 line 486>

     since phase value gives always the same set of 5 numbers (1,2,3,4,0) as Modulo gives the remainder when we divide i by 5, it can be calculated outside of loop

 line 500>

     I used css transform property as a hardware acceleration transform: translateX()

 line 518>

     added the updatePositions function as a parameter to the window.requestAnimationFrame method in the scroll event listener

 line 530>

-Only three rows of pizzas that show up on the screen at any given scroll with 8 columns, i can be reduced to 24.
-Removed updatePositions() function call, and calculate phase and y coordinate of each pizza
+    Only a handful pizzas show up on screen at a time, to optimize i value based on screen resolution, window height and width were introduced.
+Removed updatePositions() function call, and calculate phase and y coordinate of each pizza.

 Changes made to changePizzaSizes(size) function

     Optimize for loop calculation time by moving out newwidth and dx values.

     querySelectorAll replaced by getElementsByClassName

 Other changes made to pizza.html

-1. use cdn link to minified bootstrap css
+    Use cdn link to minified bootstrap css

-2. inline css
+    Inline css

 The development source code is under branch MySolution and folder/views/js/main.js on github: https://github.com/pianove/frontend-nanodegree-mobile-portfolio/tree/mysolution